visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 You can use the reader (VCD) and our lectures as resource material.
 We will explain all the basics of perception and design.
 If you need more resources I recommend Visual Thinking for Design (perception & design) and Ways of Seeing (meaning).
 -->

 The assignment consists of three parts, in the first you will apply your theoretical understanding to the **analysis** of images (works of art), in the second you will perform empirical **evaluations** and in the third part you will **create** code based visual based on the previous parts.
-Before starting the assignment, you will choose 6 images from our [selection](#selection).
+Before starting the assignment, you will choose 6 images from our <a href="{{site.baseurl}}/selection2020">selection</a>.
 We carefully curated a set of interesting works that fit the course' context well.
 You will start with 6 images in the first part part 1, 2 for second part and 1 for the last part:

 ![](images/overviewSelectionProcedure.png)